BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 Update your Consumer ID and Secret in the `example.properties` file (see route directory of the template project)

-NOTE: You can copy the Consumer ID and SECRET when you open your newly created Consumer instance on the Web Portal, and then click on `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard` (top right).
+NOTE: You can copy the Consumer ID and SECRET when you open your newly created Consumer instance on the Web Portal, and then click on `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard` (see top right).

 ### 8. Edit the Example Consumer Java application